ArnaudBrousseau/arnaudbrousseau.com/src/documents/notes/how-to-stay-sane.html.md

 activeNavItem: "notes"
 ---

 These are reading notes from ["How to stay sane"](https://www.goodreads.com/book/show/14059029-how-to-stay-sane), a small handy book full of advice.
-It has good signal-to-noise ratio, which is rare enough in the self-help gendra.
+It has good signal-to-noise ratio, which is rare enough in the self-help genre.

 ## How to Stay Sane